How to Stop Overthinking: A Master Guide to Reclaiming Your Peace of Mind

 For Current Partners

 If you suffer from overthinking anxiety in your partnership, communication is the antidote.
 Instead of analyzing their silence, ask, “I’m feeling a bit anxious about X, can we talk about it?”
 Vulnerability kills overthinking.
+It replaces the imagined narrative with actual information, and actual information—even if difficult—is almost always less terrifying than what the overthinking mind generates in the absence of data.

 Recommended Reading: “Stop Overthinking”